 Water damage can range from minor to severe, depending on the cause, whether by heavy rains, flash floods, hurricanes, or leaking pipes.
-Exposing the extended construction materials to damp conditions increases the risk of lethal mold and bacteria developing, making the situation even more dangerous.
+In addition, exposing the extended construction materials to damp conditions increases the risk of lethal mold and bacteria developing, making the situation even more dangerous.

 Some water damage scenarios, such as sewage backups and toilet overflows, can result in significant odor issues in addition to the water damage, which would need expert assistance to resolve.
 Whether the water damage is moderate greywater or deep blackwater, the first concern is always safety.